OpenF2/F2/README.md

 `$> node build -h`

-We are using [markitdown](https://github.com/markitondemand/markitdown), a lightweight pandoc wrapper, for converting markdown files to HTML for the [docs](http://docs.openf2.org).
+We are using [markitdown](https://github.com/markitondemand/markitdown), a lightweight pandoc wrapper, for converting markdown files to HTML for the [docs](http://docs.openf2.org). [pandoc](https://github.com/jgm/pandoc) is required for markitdown.

 #### NuGet Package